 Over time and with consistent practice, we may begin to notice that the judging mind recedes into the background while a clearer awareness predominates.
-We notice a willingness to look beyond our initial judgments – to tolerate ambiguity and discomfort so that we are open to things we may have never noticed before.
-Space emerges for consideration over knee-jerk reactions.
+We notice a willingness to look beyond our initial judgments – to increase our tolerance of ambiguity and discomfort so that we are open to things we may have never noticed before.
+Space emerges for consideration and wise responding over knee-jerk reactions.

 Non-judging contributes to discernment, which is the ability to distinguish what is from opinions, assumptions, and preferences.
 When we see things as they truly are, we have the information we need to respond more appropriately.

 Walk in harmony with the nature of things,